yo998/starter-hugo-academic/content/home/gallery.md

   columns: '1'
 ---

-I have a keen interest in traditional Chinese culture including ...
+I have a keen interest in traditional Chinese culture including ...<br />I also
-I also

 {{< gallery album="demo" >}}